 - Invest in company-wide initiatives to automate business processes

-- Establish clear working agreements to ensure streamlined processes are well known and understood
+- Establish clear working agreements to ensure your entire team knows and understands the new streamlined processes

 - Prioritize, prioritize, prioritize — don’t be afraid to say “no” or “not now” to the items on the list that don’t deliver as much value